MarkAgimba/Triangle-tracker/README.md

 Installation
 Install this Triangle-tracker-js by cloning this repository: https://markagimba.github.io/Triangle-tracker/

+Technologies used
+JavaScript, CSS and HTML languages have been used in this application.

 Known errors/bugs
 The application is not able to formulate a return response for a 'Scalene Triangle'